juaml/junifer/main/_sources/using/masks.rst.txt

 ensuring that the features are not extracted from voxels that contain mostly white matter or cerebrospinal fluid, which could add noise to the BOLD signal.

-Junifer provides a number of built-in masks, which can be listed using :func:`.list_masks`.
+``junifer`` provides a number of built-in masks, which can be listed using :func:`.list_masks`.
 Some masks are images, while other masks can be computed using :ref:`nilearn` functions.